Nanny Taxes in Illinois

 Final Pay

 When an employee quits or is involuntarily terminated, their final paycheck is due at the time of separation or no later than the next regularly scheduled payday.
-An employee can request to have their final compensation paid by check and mailed.
+Employees can request their final compensation be paid by check and mailed.

 Helpful Links for Nanny Taxes in Illinois